-Choosing to put your data products in a long-term repository can:
+Choosing to publish your data products in a long-term repository can:

 Dryad is one of several generic data repositories that is very flexible and can accept many forms of data.
 Dryad has a base charge $120 for hosting any dataset under 20 GB.
 Many journals have submission integration to coordinate reviewing and publishing manuscripts and data.